codewar65/VTX_ClientServer/README.md

 Upon a 'user' connection to the web socket server, the server will spawn a 'sysop' defined application ('node' software).
 The 'node' software pipes UTF-8 ANSI text to / from the server via StdIn / StdOut.
 The server then relays this stream to the 'user' through the web socket connection.
+Alternately, VTX server can be configured to connect to a remote telnet server (bbs or other service).

 The server console is written in Free Pascal.